Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 Each of the QA tools for this project can be run manually, but to ease development, a Docker based solution is provided to execute the full stack (the same tools are executed on Github).
 It consists of:

-* an image called "validate" that includes:
+* an image called "qa-zib2020-r4" that includes:
   * the required tooling plus software, caches etc. needed to run it.
   * an entrypoint script that runs all the tools.
 * a docker-compose file to specify the container to run the image.